websterkgd/CaveMethanotrophs/README.md

 ### Repo Contents

 * **CaveMethanotrophData:** - Data files used in this research
-	* CvMcrb03.bac.final.0.03.taxonomy - A taxonomy file of the identified sequences
-	* CvMcrb03.bac.final.shared - A shared file describing the abundance of an OTU at a particular study site
+	* CvMcrb03_20190225.shared - A shared file describing the abundance of an OTU at a particular study site
+	* CvMcrb03_20190225.taxonomy - A taxonomy file of the identified sequences
+	* MethanotrophSearch.FASTA - A FASTA file of methanotroph 16S rRNA sequences from the literature
+	* MinAbnMatr.txt - A mineral abundance matrix by site
+	* NCBIPutMntrphIDCave_20190228 - Matches between OTUs from the shared file and known methanotrophs
 	* sample_meta_data+d.txt - A txt file of the collected meta data

 * **CaveMethanotrophRcode:** - Analytical and figure generating code